Who’s excited about the Vietnam Food & Beverage Conference in Hanoi?

 Hoang Tung — TUNG Dining

 Hoang Tung is the incredibly creative chef behind Vietnam’s first-ever tasting menu.
-Tung’s restaurants, T.U.N.G Dining and A by T.U.N.G, have now become two of the country’s most favored fine dining venues for their unparalleled love for modern and playful flavors and their collective dedication to introducing out-of-the-box F&B concepts.
+Tung’s restaurants, T.U.N.G Dining and A by T.U.N.G, have now become two of the country’s most favored fine dining venues for their unparalleled love for modern and playful flavors and their priceless dedication to introducing out-of-the-box F&B concepts.
 Hoang Tung won “Chef of the Year” at the Vietnam Restaurant & Bar Awards 2022, a “surprising win,” as he described it to be, that didn’t just open more opportunities for him and his team but reminded him of his “responsibilities towards the Vietnamese culinary and chef community.”